kevinfiol/kevinfiol.github.io/content/blog/react-patterns-in-umai.md

 ### umai

 umai is comparatively, much more minimal.
 There is no special API for effects.
-However, we can re-use an existing concept we visited earlier.
+However, we can re-use an existing concept we touched on earlier.

 The handler passed to the `dom` property is only called once upon DOM node creation.
 Therefore, we can leverage it to run effects on "component mount".
 Additionally, a cleanup function can be returned in this handler to run code upon element removal.